Classical Non-Relativistic Fractons: Symmetries and compatible Hamiltonians

 \subsection{Mach's principle}

 The unusual form of the kinetic term in \cref{eq:Hamiltonian_dipole_explicit} has several consequences which we will explore in the upcoming sections.
-Let us point out one of them here -- the familiar relation between momentum and velocity -- $\dot{x}_a \propto p_a$ no longer holds for \cref{eq:Hamiltonian_dipole_explicit}.
+We point out one of them here -- the familiar relation between momentum and velocity -- $\dot{x}_a \propto p_a$ no longer holds for \cref{eq:Hamiltonian_dipole_explicit}.
 Instead, we have

-It is nice to see how dipole conservation works out from the form of the velocities in \cref{eq:velocity_dipole}:
+From the form of the velocities in \cref{eq:velocity_dipole}, we can directly obtained dipole conservation:

-\Cref{eq:velocity_dipole} tells us that the velocity of a given particle is affected by all others.
+\Cref{eq:velocity_dipole} also tells us that the velocity of a given particle is affected by all others.
 This is reminiscent of Mach's principle~\cite{Mach1907science} which states that motion of a body is not absolute but is influenced by all others in the cluster.
 In the context of gravity where this principle has been most discussed~\cite{Mach_bookbarbour1995mach,BondiSamuel_Machj1997121}, the formulation aims to describe the motion of particles within a single cluster and is inherently non-local.
 For instance, the kinetic term in Ref.~\cite{Lynden-Bell_Katz_MachianCM_PhysRevD.52.7322} is similar to the one shown in \cref{eq:Hamiltonian_dipole_nonlocal}.

 The inclusion of the locality term $K(x)$ which is natural in the context of condensed matter physics changes the picture qualitatively.
-Here, the motion of a particle, located at position $\vec{x}_a$ is influenced, not by all particles, but only those particles located at $\vec{x}_b$ such that $K(\vec{x}_a - \vec{x}_b) \neq 0$.
+Now, the motion of a particle, located at position $\vec{x}_a$ is influenced, not by all particles, but only those particles located at $\vec{x}_b$ such that $K(\vec{x}_a - \vec{x}_b) \neq 0$.
 The dynamics of \cref{eq:Hamiltonian_dipole_explicit} is therefore that of particles living in and moving between multiple dynamical clusters as shown in \cref{fig:Mach}.
-We use the term `Machian cluster' to refer to a collection of particles which lend inertia and facilitate each others motion.
+We use the term `Machian cluster' to refer to a collection of particles which lend inertia and influence each others motion.
 Notice that the number of Machian clusters can change under dynamics as particles move apart or come together.
 The connection between dipole conserving systems and Mach's principle was originally pointed out in Ref.~\cite{Pretko_FractonGauge_PhysRevB.98.115134} using a continuum field theoretic formulation, for quantum systems.
-Our non-relativistic classical formulation exposes this connection much more simply.
+Our non-relativistic classical formulation makes this connection much more transparent.